Dreambound

 • Passing a sterile processing technician course with a grade of at least 70%

 Once you pass the exam, you are considered a Certified SPT!
-You can also seek extra certifications if you want.
+Even after landing a job, it's important to continue learning and staying updated with the latest industry standards and best practices.
 This is optional, but obtaining one would be highly beneficial for your career advancement.
 You can pursue one of these certifications if you like:

 • Certified Biomedical Equipment Technician (CBET)